-Justifying the relevance of the topic, the authors refer to the following methodological assumptions: triad fragility - stability - antifragile (Nassim Taleb); conclusions about the possibility of "the emergence of order from chaos"; alternative future development (Antonina Yevtodiuk, Ilya Prigozhin); conclusions about the presence of internal connections of a self-organized system with an external environment (Ilya Prigozhin, Hermann Haken).
+Justifying the relevance of the topic, the authors refer to the following methodological assumptions: triad fragility - stability - antifragile; conclusions about the possibility of "the emergence of order from chaos"; alternative future development; conclusions about the presence of internal connections of a self-organized system with an external environment.
 A multidisciplinary approach was used during the research; various scientific directions were integrated; results of theoretical scientific research and practical activities.
-Receptivity to the new is defined as the ability of an individual to perceive signs of the new (future) and to be guided by the formed idea (consciously or unconsciously) in its practical activities.
+Receptivity to the new is defined as the ability of an individual to perceive signs of the new and to be guided by the formed idea in its practical activities.
 The classification is presented according to predefined classification features within the definition of receptivity to the new: a form of knowledge of reality; leading aspects of the perceived object; dominant feelings; field of activity; components of the subject's experience; cognitive-emotional processes; environment of selected information; hierarchical level of the management entity.

 Traits of a personality susceptible to new things are outlined.
-Identification of different types of receptivity to the new is given on the examples of autobiographical data of Alexander Fleming, Wilhelm Konrad Röntgen, Isadora Duncan, Fritz Haber, Henry Ford, Steve Jobs, historical socio-political events.
+Identification of different types of receptivity to the new is given on the examples of autobiographical data of A. Fleming, W. Röntgen, I. Duncan, F. Haber, H. Ford, S. Jobs, historical socio-political events.